- SCU Home Page

 - News & Info

 Ms. Warmenhoven is very active in the community.
-She is a Board member of the Catholic Foundation of Santa Clara County; a member of the Implementation Fund Grant Committee for the Diocese of San Jose; a committee member of the Campaign Advisory Committee; a member of Bishop's Circle of Excellence and Caritas; Board member of Villa Montalvo; Board member of St. Francis High School and Presentation Retreat Center.
+She is a Board member of the Catholic Community Foundation of Santa Clara County; a Board member of Santa Clara University; a member of Bishop's Circle of Excellence and Caritas; and a Board member of Montalvo Arts Center.
 Other affiliations include Catholic Charities, Knights of Saint John, the American Cancer Society and the Tech Museum of Innovation.
-Ms. Warmenhoven and her husband Dan were presented as Laureates at the Junior Achievement Hall of Fame on March 30, 2004.
+Ms. Warmenhoven and her husband Dan were presented as Laureates at the Junior Achievement Hall of Fame in 2004, were recognized for their work in the community by PACT in 2011, and were honored in 2014 as Philanthropists of the Year by the Association of Fundraising Professionals.
+Mr. and Mrs. Warmenhoven also received Honorary Degrees for Public Service from Santa Clara University in 2007.